Benefits of Using Nebulizer to Treat Asthma

 Easy to Use

 Nebulizers require very little effort to use.
 It is a preferred device for children, elderly patients, disabled individuals or those with difficulties in using their hands and taking deep breaths.
 Unlike inhalers, which generally require certain breathing/hand coordination, you only need to breathe normally during nebulizer therapy.
 This makes it easier for a caretaker to administer the medication when the patient is unable to do it themselves.
-Even babies or severely debilitated people can receive medication by nebulizer.
+Even babies or severely debilitated people can receive medication by nebulizer machine.

 Nowadays, there are portable, compressor-driven nebulizers to meet patients’ desires for portability.
 This eliminates the previous limitation of a stationary nebulizer, making it even easier to use.